darkvergus/Laura/README.md

 - Always delete cache and reconfigure when changing [BUILD_INSTALL](#build_install---switching-resource-lookup-between-source-and-install-trees), [ENABLE_CONSOLE](#console-window), or the CMake generator.

 ## Contributions
 Contributions are welcome.
-If extending Laura to additional platforms sounds interesting, a natural next step could be Linux and macOS support.
+If extending Laura to additional platforms sounds interesting, a natural next step could be **Linux and macOS support**.